6DammK9/nai-anime-pure-negative-prompt/ch01/modelstock.md

 - Since **we can't just average out the theta**, we can try to ~~perform SVD~~ perform a special iterative method for [the first singular value of SVD decomposition for N vectors](https://stats.stackexchange.com/questions/239059/similarity-metrics-for-more-than-two-vectors). [torch.svd](https://pytorch.org/docs/stable/generated/torch.svd.html) is handy ( $O(mn^2)$ in time, I am scared.)

+- After getting stuck for a few days, *I decided to ditch this approach becuase I can't get the result in range.* I decided to calculate [Geometric Median](https://en.wikipedia.org/wiki/Geometric_median) with [Weiszfeld's algorithm](https://github.com/scoutant/l1-median/tree/main) instead.
+I'll explain in session below.

+- **It throws nan** for the $mean(cos(\theta))$ approach.
+It also supports my idea above.

 ## Periodic merging? ##

 - Paper has explictly state that it is performed **while fintuning**, so I think it is not suitable in this case, which I have nothing to train.